renovatebot/renovate/docs/usage/config-presets.md

 ### Example use-case

-The following example shows a self-hosted Renovate preset located in a GitLab repository `renovate/presets`.
+The following example shows a self-hosted Renovate preset located in a GitLab repository called `renovate/presets`.

 ```json
 {